Warren & Migliaccio, L.L.P.

 How to Avoid Probate in Texas

-Probate is often an expensive and time-consuming process.
+Texas Probate is often an expensive and time-consuming process.
 The last step of the probate process is to distribute assets to your loved ones, so they are waiting a long time before receiving the property you left them.
 For these reasons, many people have avoiding probate as one of their estate planning goals.

-Avoiding probate can help reduce the cost to administer your estate.
+In Texas, avoiding probate can help reduce the cost to administer your estate.
 Also, the more property your estate does not own after your passing, the less fees or taxes you are likely to incur.
 However, the only way to truly avoid probate is not to own anything at the time of your death.
 Fortunately, you can accomplish this with careful estate planning.
 The following are options to reduce your need for probate or eliminate it altogether.

 Transfer-on-Death Deeds